 The Rancho Seco decommissioning liability is based on an internal study of the remaining decommissioning costs, which consist of: 1) annual spent fuel management costs, 2) transportation of the canisters in the ISFSI and 3) termination of the Part 72 license.
 The largest part of the decommissioning estimate is the annual spent fuel management costs; next year's annual budget is used for the estimate.
 The other costs were estimated based on prior experience and studies and prepared by management representatives of the nuclear power plant facility.
 The costs in the estimate were in 2019 dollars.
-An employment cost index was used to adjust the other costs portion of the obligation for inflation in 2022.
-Probability weighting was assigned for two scenarios: 1) spent nuclear fuel will be removed from the site by 2035.
-SMUD uses its Trust Fund (see Note 2) to demonstrate financial assurance to the NRC that there are enough funds to complete the termination of the Part 72 license; the balance of the Trust Fund at December 31, 2022 is \$9.0 million.
+An employment cost index was used to adjust the other costs portion of the obligation for inflation in 2023.
+Probability weighting was assigned for two scenarios: 1) spent nuclear fuel will be removed from the site by 2028 and 2) spent nuclear fuel will be removed from the site by 2035.
+SMUD uses its Trust Fund (see Note 2) to demonstrate financial assurance to the NRC that there are enough funds to complete the termination of the Part 72 license; the balance of the Trust Fund at December 31, 2023 is \$9.4 million.

 SFA's Carson Power Plant (Carson).
 SFA's ground lease agreement with the Sacramento Regional County Sanitation District for Carson requires SFA to restore the premises to its original condition upon termination of the contract.
 A new study to determine the current value of the asset retirement obligation was conducted by an external contractor who specializes in decommissioning studies.
 The expected costs and scope of work were based on the most recent cost estimate and assumes a contractor will be responsible for the work and that decommissioning would take place between 2025 and 2027.
 The estimated costs were in 2018 dollars.
 The result of this study was used to determine the new balance of the ARO and the deferred outflows at January 1, 2018, in order to account for the 2018 activity.
-The annual All Urban Consumer Price Index was used to adjust this obligation for inflation in 2022.
-The remaining useful life of Carson's assets is three years at December 31, 2022.
+The annual All Urban Consumer Price Index was used to adjust this obligation for inflation in 2023.
+The remaining useful life of Carson's assets is 2 years at December 31, 2023.